 - Confirm a time by calling into the Business Centre or phone (8389 7737).

-If your requirements involves a large number of documents, Power of attorney, Advance care directive or Lands title documents, it is best to arrange a time in advanced.
+If your requirements involves many documents, Power of attorney, advance care directive or Lands title documents, it is best to arrange a time in advanced.

 Services, Times and Notes